DigitalNX/digitalnx_web/README.md

 # DigitalNX Web app

-*DigitalNX Web* is a web app consisting of a back-end controller and a front-end for running a basic IoT setup.
-The back-end in this project is a simple RESTFul API server written in Python, and the front-end is written in Javascript and uses Vue.js to build a web user interface.
+*DigitalNX Web* is a web app consisting of a back-end API and a front-end (SPA) for running a basic IoT setup.
+The back-end in this project is a simple RESTFul API server written in Java using Spring, and the front-end is written in Javascript and uses Vue.js to build a web user interface.
 This separation makes it easy to integrate the back-end with other platforms such as mobile apps and other controllers.

 ![Alt text](https://raw.githubusercontent.com/DigitalNX/digitalnx.github.io/main/demo/screenshot.png)

 ## Installation
-First make sure you have [Node](https://nodejs.org) and Python3 installed, then run the following command:
+First make sure you have [Node](https://nodejs.org) and OpenJdk 11+ installed, then run the following command:

 ```
 make install